 But the nightmare of drifting away from the ISS is unrealistic – spacewalkers stay tethered at all times and are equipped with a ‘jetpack of last resort’ called the Simplified Aid for EVA Rescue (SAFER).

-SAFER is an updated version of the Manned Maneuvering Unit (MMU), which was regularly used by Shuttle crews to help salvage satellites in the 1980s, until Challenger’s loss led to tighter safety rules.
+SAFER is an updated version of the Manned Maneuvering Unit (MMU), which was regularly used by Space Shuttle crews to help salvage satellites in the 1980s, until Challenger’s loss led to tighter safety rules.

 Astronauts do lose accessories, if not themselves: in 2008 a toolbox drifted away, but fortunately posed no collision risk.